FusionCache/docs/docs/concepts.md

 - Relationships
 - Query interfaces

-These concepts are used in other software or programming languages, so it's a case of how they apply to Fusion.
+These concepts are used in other software or programming languages, so it's a case of learning how they apply in Fusion.

 <br/>